 He was looking forward to selling these paintings at a handsome price.
-But life had some other plans for him, and one day, when he was out for shopping, all 6 of his paintings were destroyed by fire in his studio.
+But life had some other plans for him, and one day, when he was out shopping, the fire in his studio destroyed all 6 of his paintings.

-Soham now claims that each of his large painting was worth rupees 25, 000.
+Soham now claims that each of his large paintings was worth rupees 25, 000.
 So how will the insurance company value the correct price of his paintings?

 The destroyed paintings must be worth 25,000 each to Soham, but this does not mean that they are worth the same in the open market.
-Soham does not have any adequate proof of the fair market value of the paintings before they were destroyed.
+Before destroying the paintings Soham did not have any adequate proof of the fair market value of the paintings.

 Soham would have been right at valuing the painting at 25000 each if:

-- Similar painting was sold by him at the same price before they were destroyed.
+- He sold a similar painting at the same price before destroying it.

 - If Soham or an Appraiser demonstrate that comparable paintings regularly sell for comparable amounts in galleries or through agents or representatives.

-In Soham’s case, his paintings will be valued by the appraiser by taking into consideration the facts about the art market and the artist (Soham).
+In Soham’s case, the appraiser would value his paintings by taking into consideration the facts about the art market and the artist (Soham).

-If for example, comparable art by similar artists sells at the local art market for between 10,000 to 15,000 rupees per painting, then these values may be used to value the destroyed art.
+If for example, comparable art by similar artists sells at the local art market for between 10,000 to 15,000 rupees per painting, then may use these values in order to value the destroyed art.

-Consider another case where Soham’s paintings were merely damaged, but not totally destroyed by the fire.
-Here the art could be restored to its pre-condition by proper cleaning as it was only smoke damaged.
-Here the value of the art or the damage claim equals to the value of restoration.
+Consider another case where Soham’s paintings were merely damaged.
+But not totally destroyed by the fire.
+Here the art could restore to its pre-condition by proper cleaning as it was only smoke damage.
+Here the value of the art or the damage claim equals the value of restoration.